datmanltd/Datman-Backend-Interview-Test/React-Native/README.md

    1. Code Clarity.
    2. Reusability.
    3. Errors/Exception Handling.
-   4. Standard Coding practices followed (example- project structure).
+   4. Standard Coding practices for Project structure.
+   5. Strongly looking that how you design you state mangment using redux.
-   5. Unit testing.
+   5. Unit testing. (**Great to have**)
-   6. CI/CD ( **optional** - But great to have ).
+   6. CI/CD ( **optional** ).
    7. Documentation ( **optional** ).

 - All stories to be completed with an appropriate level of testing.
 - Feel free to use whatever testing, mocking or stubbing frameworks you prefer, along with any other packages you like.
 - Your code should be of production quality.
 - Provide any documentation / planning you carried out.
-- **You are free to use your own inovation below design is just for reference**
+- **You are free to use your own inovation** below design is just for the reference.

 ![jpg-reactnai](https://user-images.githubusercontent.com/52954968/66732334-160e4c00-ee79-11e9-9444-71b105fd02f7.jpg)